vefunder/protocol-research-review/articles/Monerium/monerium.md

 > 1,60 % (residual term to final maturity exceeding 24 months)

 Excursus:
 A risk capital charge is a measure of the amount of money that a financial institution is required to hold in reserve in order to protect itself and its creditors against the possibility of losses on its investments or other activities.
-This capital is often referred to as "risk-weighted" because it is based on the level of risk associated with the institution's various assets and activities.
+This capital is often referred to as "risk-weighted" because it is based on the level of risk associated with various assets or institutions.

 Now without going into the details of what step 1-3 under the rules of risk weighting exactly means and how it is calculated, we will boil down the variation of possible and relevant secure and low-risk liquid assets to the table below for the sake of simplicity: